Best Exterior Paint For Wood Siding

 Most types of wood siding accepts a full 100% solid acrylic latex emulsion paint.
 Just as these acrylic paints are by far the very best, it is essential to have either a primer built into these mixtures, or a separate primer on all bare outside wood.

-Just as latex paint is designed, being best choice for exterior wood, alkyd oil based paints caulk out, fading out too quickly, making it the worst choice.
+Like latex paint is designed, being best choice for exterior wood, alkyd oil based paints caulk out, fading out too quickly, making it the worst choice.

 If you haven't purchased exterior paints in quite a while, your in for a pleasant surprise.
 Exterior paint formulations and technology has come full circle, being much better than years past.